Staff of office: Other state and ceremonial officers

 A Gold Staff Officer (Lt-Col. Nana Kofi Twumasi-Ankrah) marshalling the Coronation Procession in 2023.

 The Earl Marshal and the Lord High Constable carry batons as their insignia when on duty, reflecting the military origins of those offices.

 Garter King-of-Arms has carried a gold or silver rod on state occasions since 1522.
 In 1906 the other officers of arms were similarly each provided with a gold-mounted ebony baton, decorated with their individual badge of office; in 1953 these were replaced with white staves, topped with a blue dove within a gold coronet.

 On great occasions of state the Earl Marshal may appoint officers to assist in the marshalling of processions and other duties; they are provided with a wooden staff of office as a symbol of their authority, the colour of which varies depending on the occasion: reflecting this, those on duty at Coronations are known as Gold Staff Officers, those on duty at State Funerals Purple Staff Officers, and in 1911 and 1969 those on duty at the Investiture of the Prince of Wales were termed Green Staff Officers.

+Zimbabwe

+In the precolonial Rozvi Empire, the mambo (king/emperor) gave his chiefs a staff each (tswimbe) as a symbol of office.